 06 of 10

 This oh-so-British perfume house founded in London has managed to win over the French (who often claim to hold a semi-monopoly on quality perfumes) with its collection of elegant, mostly unisex colognes.
-Organized by scent families (woody, spicy, floral, light floral, fruity), these fragrances make strong use of botanical and naturally occurring scents (vanilla, tonka bean, vetiver, rose, green wheat, etc. This has won the now-iconic brand accolades from fans, since the fragrances in the collection offer both personality and cues from nature, never veering toward the overtly chemical.
+Organized by scent families (woody, spicy, floral, light floral, fruity), these fragrances make strong use of botanical and naturally occurring scents (vanilla, tonka bean, vetiver, rose, and green wheat).
+This has won the now-iconic brand accolades from fans, since the fragrances in the collection offer both personality and cues from nature, never veering toward the overtly chemical.

 07 of 10